 b6,2,1) Typical behavior can be eg role, usage, praxis, tradition, etiquette and life style.

 b6,2,2) Non-typical, stigmatized behavior, can be eg drop-out, draft resistance and whistle blowing.

-b6,2,3) Uncontrolled mass behavior can be eg mass discrimination, craze, run, riot, flight and panic.
+b6,2,3) Uncontrolled mass behavior can be eg mass prejudice, craze, run, riot, flight and panic.

 b6,2,4) Common characteristics are eg real or virtual, certain or probable, factual or symbolic, one